 Ilmington participates in national E-Safety campaigns and events and promotes safety on the internet as a regular feature of our daily life in school.

 Safer Internet Day is a global campaign which promotes the safe use of the internet for all children.
-Ilmington will be participating again in 2020.
+Ilmington participate in this every year.
 Click here to find out more.

 We can only be successful in keeping children safe online if we work with parents to ensure the e-Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.